cloudstateu/k8s-orange-workshop/labs/Kubernetes/17_HPA/README.md

     ```

 5. Artificial CPU load simulation:
- - Login to POD from Point 1
+ - Login to POD from deployment that you created
     ```
     kubectl exec -it <nazwa_pod> /bin/bash
     ```